alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 ## Theory of Operation
-This interface is for setting target temperature of the HAE devices such as air conditioner, refrigerator, oven, etc. The temperature is expressed in celsius.
+This interface is for setting target temperature of the HAE devices such as air conditioner, refrigerator, oven, etc. The temperature is expressed in degrees celsius.
+While a device can store a number of temeratures in memory for storing or cooking different foods or for climate settings at different times of day or days of the week, this interface only exposes the temperature the appliance is actively using to maintain a TargetTemperature.

 ## Specification